Last Updated: Jan 10, 2023

 - Vitamin B2, chemically known as riboflavin, is essential for red blood cell production and transporting oxygen throughout the body.
 It also has antioxidant properties and is known to reduce free radicals and reduces the risk of heart disease.

 - Vitamin B3, also known as niacin, is essential for cholesterol regulation.
 It promotes the formation of good cholesterol and so is essential for preventing the onset of heart disease.
 It also known for its anti-acne effects.

 - Vitamin B5, pantothenic acid, is essential for fat and carbohydration metabolism.
 It also is required for the production of hormones including testosterone and cortisol (stress hormones).
-It is also beneficial for the skin by reducing anti aging effects including reducing brown spots.
+It is also beneficial for the skin by reducing anti-aging effects including reducing brown spots.

 - Vitamin B6 or pyridoxine, has a major role to play in sleep and mood regulation.
 It produces various neurotransmitters like serotonin, melatonin, and norepinephrine which are essential for emotional well-being.
 It also has anti-inflammatory properties and is useful in conditions like rheumatoid arthritis.

 - Vitamin B7 or biotin is known as the beauty vitamin, as it has major hair, skin and nail benefits.
 It is also essential for glucose level maintenance.
-It assumes great importance in pregnancy as it is important for normal growth of the baby.
+It assumes great importance in pregnancy as it is important for the normal growth of the baby.

-- Vitamin B9 or folate or folic acid is again very essential in pregnancy as deficiency can lead to neurological defects in the developing baby.
+- Vitamin B9 or folate or folic acid is again very essential in pregnancy as a deficiency can lead to neurological defects in the developing baby.
 It also plays a major role in carrying oxygen to the cells through the RBCs.